bem-archive/bem-tools/README.md

 ### Running autotests with test coverage report

-You can check the level of the code covergae by tests using the command:
+You can check the level of the code coverage by tests using the command:

     make test-cover